by Greg Cox

 From here we have a simple basis for working and keeping things in a structured way.
 The idea is that “master” is production, or the final version that the world can see, and should always be production-ready once in a working state.

 The internal working version we will call “develop.”
 In this example, you could call it pre-production, or staging, or whatever you like.
 You would then create new branches from “develop” for the tasks that you need to work on.
 If collaborating with others, you would work in your branch, while others would work in their own branches.
 Everyone would merge to develop once your develop branch is deemed ready; you would merge that to master or create a release branch that would be moved into production.
 This is the idea of doing a branch-per-task workflow.
-Every organisation has a way they break down work into individual tasks inside issues/tasks/tickets/etc. Issues then become the team’s central point of contact for that piece of work.
+Every organization has a way they break down work into individual tasks inside issues/tasks/tickets/etc. Issues then become the team’s central point of contact for that piece of work.
 Task branching, also known as issue branching, directly connects those issues with the final product.
 Each issue is implemented on its own branch with the issue name or identifier in the branch name ideally.

 You’ll want to keep branches as small as is reasonable for things that can be changed at one time.
 Long lasting branches have the risk of lots of things changing in the meantime in that develop or master branch, and your updates may not line up with the far out future that you are now trying to merge into with your long lasting branch.
 In other words, you might have to make more changes to integrate with this new version of the master branch if many people are working in the same project.
-This is just an example of how you can work that is not specific to “programming,” but rather, showing a workflow and the structure and organisation that is inherent to it.
+This is just an example of how you can work that is not specific to “programming,” but rather, showing a workflow and the structure and organization that is inherent to it.

 Some people say Git is overly complex, but you don’t have to be a git expert to start taking advantage of its benefits.
 The commands below are the majority of git commands many people use on a regular basis.
 You will use them in such a repetitive fashion that the patterns become second nature and you won’t even think about it.